 The following books were authored or edited by William & Mary faculty members and published in 2020.
-Books are listed in alphabetical order within the following categories: arts & sciences, education and law.
+Books are listed in alphabetical order within the following categories: arts & sciences, education, law and other topics.
 Additional categories may be added throughout the year as more books are published.
 The information contained herein was submitted by the authors.
 Additional books may be submitted via this online form. - Ed.

 Bridging the Theory-Practice Divide in International Relations

 There is a widening divide between the data, tools and knowledge that international relations scholars produce and what policy practitioners find relevant for their work.
 In this first-of-its-kind conversation, leading academics and practitioners reflect on the nature and size of the theory-practice divide.
 They find the gap varies by issue area and over time.

 The essays in this volume use data gathered by the Teaching, Research, and International Policy (TRIP) Project over a fifteen-year period.
 As a whole, the volume analyzes the structural factors that affect the academy's ability to influence policy across issue areas and the professional incentives that affect scholars' willingness to attempt to do so.
 Individual chapters explore these questions in the areas of trade, finance, human rights, development, environment, nuclear weapons and strategy, interstate war, and intrastate conflict.
 Each substantive chapter is followed by a response from a policy practitioner, providing their perspective on the gap and the possibility for academic work to have an impact.

 "Bridging the Theory-Practice Divide in International Relations" provides concrete answers and guidance about how and when scholarship can be policy relevant.